 #5.
 Pack and Ship Your Samples With a Category B Classification.

 Category B samples are routinely transported by the major carriers using straightforward procedures.
 FedEx is Salimetrics’ preferred carrier for sending samples to the Salimetrics SalivaLab, and you should follow FedEx Procedures for Shipping Category B Samples if shipping via FedEx.
-Packing materials are readily available and depending on the item, can be purchased online or from Salimetrics.
+This will require placing samples into a secondary, 95kPa compliant container, such as these biohazard transport bags or mailers.
+Additional packing materials are readily available and depending on the item, can be purchased online or from Salimetrics.
 Contact Salimetrics and we can help you through the process.

 #6.
 Test Your Samples at the Salimetrics’ SalivaLab.